Close

 Can diet help prevent future urinary issues in my cat?

-Yes, specially formulated urinary care diets can help reduce the formation of crystals, support bladder health, and improve hydration.
+Yes, specially formulated urinary care diets can reduce the formation of crystals, support bladder health, and improve hydration.
 Your vet can recommend one based on your cat’s specific needs.

 What should I do if my cat can’t pee at all?

-Even if your cat seems fine on the surface, blood in the urine is a warning sign that something could be wrong beneath the surface.
+Even if your cat seems fine on the surface, blood in the urine is a warning sign that something could be wrong beneath it.
 Prompt veterinary care helps rule out emergencies and sets the stage for proper treatment.
 From urinary tract infections to stones or more complex issues, catching the problem early makes recovery easier and less stressful for both you and your cat.

 At PetHealthMD, we’re here to help you understand what signs matter and when to seek care.
 Our expert-backed pet wellness tips and resources are here to give you clear, practical information you can use at home.